 I bought home fresh tilapia thinking about this curry all the way.
 With the temperature hitting over 110 degrees F in my part of the world as the Independence day approaches, I could not think of an easy and light meal than this one.

 You might try to find an east indian influence in the recipe but sadly it will disappoint you.
-The use of tomatoes and garam masala lend this quick recipe the right amount of tart, acidic and smoky profile to balance the piquancy of mustard and nigella.
+The use of tomatoes lends this quick recipe the right amount of tart, acidic profile to balance the piquancy of mustard and nigella.
 I do not deep fry the fish even though that is how it should be done.
-Also I add a little bit of garlic because the sauce tastes better than without.

 Ingredients (Serves 2)